unicorn-wg/sslv3-diediedie/draft-thomson-sslv3-diediedie.md

 their highest supported version (that is, the same value that appears in ClientHello.client_version); though clients MAY use any value greater than or equal to the lowest version number they are willing to negotiate.
-Servers SHOULD accept handshakes from clients that propose SSLv3 or higher, but MUST NOT negotiate SSLv3.
+Servers SHOULD accept handshakes from clients that use a record layer version of {03,00}
+(i.e., SSLv3), but MUST NOT negotiate SSLv3.

 # A Litany of Attacks